shabib87/SHViewPager/README.md

 SHViewPagerExample
 ==================

-- A simple view pager for iOS.
+- A simple view pager for iOS, which acts similar to android's viewPager.
 Compatible with iOS 6.0 or later.

 ##SHViewPager